Get a Pod

+Who is involved?
 The legal identity of the provider will be an important factor in how your data is handled.
-Some providers may engage with third parties, for example, to host the data.
-Mapping out clearly who is involved in what element of the provision is an important step in picking your Pod.
+For example, some providers may engage with third parties to host the data.
+Mapping out clearly who is involved in what element of the provision is an important step in picking your Pod Provider.

 |Inrupt Pod Spaces||Inrupt, Inc.||Amazon||USA|